-If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 A career that's increasingly in demand is an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Most work with both homeowners and business owners.
-And, most importantly, you’ll receive a comprehensive education about:
+And, most important, you’ll learn a great deal about:

 - Air conditioners